Here we are again. Monday. A fresh start.

 It’s also October, and I haven’t really talked about that yet.
 I LOVE October.
-Not only is it the kick off month to the holiday season, but it’s Halloween month, scary stories month, starting to get a little chilly month, and candy corn month (yes, I know… *sigh* I know).
-Since the night before October 1st, I’ve been watching a horror movie every night, and in so doing I’ve started to appreciate the actual craft horror stories have to hone in order to induce fear in even those who consider themselves horror connoisseurs.
+Not only is it the kickoff month to the holiday season, but it’s Halloween month, scary stories month, starting to get a little chilly month, and candy corn month (yes, I know… *sigh*).
+Since September 30, I’ve been watching a horror movie every night, and in so doing I’ve started to appreciate the actual craft horror stories have to hone in order to induce fear in even those who consider themselves horror connoisseurs.
 There’s a beauty about them, the techniques they use, that makes the movies I’ve seen hundreds of times still terrify me.

 Along with the movies, I’ve been watching some “scary” shows (Stranger Things, anyone?) and reading some horror novels (the movie may have triggered this, but I was bound to read It eventually).
 Later in the month I’m going to have a full post about horror stories and how they’ve inspired my writing, but today I want us to write our own.
 Let’s try our hand at scaring the bajeebees out of people with just words on paper.

-So, without further ado, here is the October edition of Kicking the Monday Blues, with ten scary writing prompts!
+So, without further ado, here are ten scary writing prompts!

 - Your character is walking alone at night.
-It’s dark, the moon is new, and the stars have decided not to twinkle through an overcast sky.
+It’s dark, the moon is new, and the stars cannot twinkle through an overcast sky.
 Suddenly, the street lamps go out, and your character hears…chanting?
 What happens next?

 - A child’s dog runs away, straight into the old abandoned home in the neighborhood.
 A brave ten-year-old hesitates only a moment on the sidewalk in front of the house, before soldiering on inside.
 He pushes through the creaky front door.
 Who (or what) greets him?